Haven

 I created a product demo video to clearly communicate the intended user experience and functionality of our package management system.

-This video served as a tool to align the team, gather targeted feedback from instructors and peers, and surface design improvements before usability testing.
+This video served as a tool to align the team, gather targeted feedback from users and stakeholders to surface design improvements before usability testing.
 The early visualization helped streamline our testing plan, ensured more focused feedback, and saved time by identifying confusion points upfront.

 Validation + Iteration